itzg/docker-minecraft-server/minecraft-server/README.md

 When attached in this way you can stop the server, edit the configuration under your attached `/path/on/host` and start the server again with `docker start CONTAINERID` to pick up the new configuration.

-**NOTE**: By default, the files in the attached directory will be owned by the host user with UID of 1000 and host group with GID of 1000.
-You can use an different UID and GID by passing the options:

-    -e UID=1000 -e GID=1000

-replacing 1000 with a UID and GID that is present on the host.
-Here is one way to find the UID and GID:

-    id some_host_user
-    getent group some_host_group

 ## Versions

 To use a different Minecraft version, pass the `VERSION` environment variable, which can have the value